Instructor

 Professor Greg Pasternack

-Prof. Pasternack has been a professor at UC Davis since 1998.
+Prof. Pasternack has been a professor at UC Davis beginning September 1998.
 His teaching, service, and research revolve around helping society manage and restore its aquatic and riparian environments.
-Prof. Pasternack participates in a variety of river management activities with local, state, and federal governments as well as other stakeholders.
+Prof. Pasternack participates in a variety of river management activities with local, state, and federal governments, NGOs, communities, and individual citizens.
 He has also served as an expert witness in legal cases.
 He has been teaching SAS004 annually since 2005, except for sabbatical years.
 SAS004 allows Prof. Pasternack to interact with a broad diversity of undergraduate students and provide students with an opportunity to think broadly across societal and environmental issues.

 Contact: